7 Simple Habits That Will Keep Your Drains Clog-Free for Years – Explained With Images

 1. Never Pour Grease, Oil, or Fat Down the Drain

-Grease is the number one culprit behind kitchen sink clogs.
-It flows when hot but hardens quickly inside pipes, trapping food particles and creating thick, stubborn blockages over time.
+Grease is the leading cause of kitchen sink clogs.
+It pours easily when hot but cools and hardens quickly inside your pipes, trapping food particles and forming thick, stubborn blockages over time.

 2. Use Drain Screens and Hair Catchers

-Simple mesh screens and hair catchers provide an easy first line of defense against clogs.
+Simple mesh screens and hair catchers are one of the easiest and most effective first lines of defense against clogs.

 3. Flush Drains with Hot Water Regularly

-Running hot water helps move small bits of grease, soap, and debris before they settle and build up inside your pipes.
+Running hot water is a simple way to flush away small bits of grease, soap, and debris before they settle and build up in your pipes.

 4. Keep Food Scraps Out of the Sink

-Your garbage disposal is convenient but not designed to handle everything.
-Coffee grounds, rice, pasta, potato peels, and fibrous vegetables are common clog creators.
+Your garbage disposal is a handy kitchen helper, but it’s not built to handle everything.
+Items like coffee grounds, rice, pasta, potato peels, and fibrous vegetables are frequent causes of clogs.

 5. Clean Drain Stoppers Weekly

-Hair, soap scum, and gunk collect rapidly on drain stoppers and covers, creating ideal conditions for clogs to form.
+Hair, soap scum, and gunk build up quickly on drain stoppers and covers, creating the perfect environment for clogs.

-Set aside just two minutes each week to remove the stopper, wipe away debris with a paper towel or old toothbrush, and rinse it thoroughly.
-This fast weekly cleaning dramatically reduces buildup and keeps drains working efficiently.
+Quick weekly maintenance: Set aside just two minutes once a week to remove the stopper, wipe away debris with a paper towel or old toothbrush, and rinse it thoroughly.

 6. Only Flush Toilet Paper

-Many “flushable” wipes, paper towels, cotton balls, feminine products, and dental floss do not break down easily and are frequent causes of major toilet and sewer line clogs.
+Many so-called “flushable” wipes, paper towels, cotton balls, feminine products, and dental floss don’t break down easily.
+These items are among the most common causes of major toilet and sewer line clogs.

 7. Refresh Drains Naturally Every Month

-A gentle monthly treatment helps break down organic matter and keeps pipes fresh without relying on harsh chemical cleaners.
+A gentle monthly treatment is one of the best ways to break down organic buildup and keep your pipes fresh—without using harsh chemical cleaners.

 Final Thoughts